 If there are objections to the conservatorship, the court and the attorneys will usually try to find if there is a way the parties can agree on how care and oversight of the proposed conservatee can be handled.
 This often involves the parties participating in a mediation handled by an independent person, often an attorney or a retired judge.

 If mediation and other efforts to settle prove unsuccessful, the case would head to trial.
 At trial, the Judge will listen to testimony and consider evidence that purports to prove the need for a conservatorship.
 Persons filing an objections, including the proposed conservatee, to the proposed conservatorship will be allowed to present testimony and evidence as to why they oppose the conservatorship.
 At the end of the trial, the Judge will decide if a conservatorship is warranted and, if so, which type.
 The Judge may also limit the authority of the conservator if less than complete authority will be sufficient to protect the conservatee in the court’s opinion.
 The court will then decide if the Petitioner (you in this case) is an acceptable candidate to be the conservator.
 If you are granted conservatorship, the court will issue Letters of Conservatorship to you that are used to prove to third parties the authority you have over the conservatee.

 Contact a Riverside Estate Planning Attorney

 Petitioning for conservatorship can be a legally complex and emotionally exhausting process, and one you should not try to accomplish without the assistance of an experienced lawyer.
-If you have additional questions or concerns about petitioning for conservatorship, contact the experienced Riverside elder law attorneys at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns about petitioning for conservatorship, contact the experienced Riverside elder law attorneys at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.